openvinotoolkit/openvino/docs/MO_DG/prepare_model/customize_model_optimizer/Customize_Model_Optimizer.md

 * `connection.get_destination()` - returns a single input `Port` consuming the data.
 If there are multiple consumers then the exception is raised.

-The `Connection` class provides methods to modify the graph by changing source/destination of a connection.
+The `Connection` class provides methods to modify a graph by changing a source or destination(s) of a connection.
 For example, the function call `op3.out_port(0).get_connection().set_source(op1.out_port(0))` changes source port of edges consuming data from port `op3.out_port(0)` to `op1.out_port(0)`.
-The transformed graph from the sample above is the depicted
+The transformed graph from the sample above is depicted
 below:

 ![Connection example 1](../../../img/MO_connection_example_1.png)

 Another example is the method `connection.set_destination(dest_port)`.
-It disconnects `dest_port` and all input ports the connection is currently connected and connect the connection source port to the `dest_port`.
+It disconnects `dest_port` and all input ports the connection is currently connected to and connects the connection source port to the `dest_port`.

-Note that connections work seamlessly during front/middle/back phases and hide the fact that the graph structure is different.
+Note that connection work seamlessly during front, middle and back phases and hides the fact that the graph structure is different.

 > **NOTE**: Refer to the `Connection` class implementation in the `mo/graph/connection.py` for a full list of available